sensu/sensu-docs/content/sensu-go/6.5/api/pipeline-tcp-stream-handlers.md

 {{< /code >}}
 response codes  | <ul><li>**Success**: 201 (Created)</li><li>**Malformed**: 400 (Bad Request)</li><li>**Error**: 500 (Internal Server Error)</li></ul>

-## Update a handler with PATCH
+## Update a TCP stream handler with PATCH

-The `/handlers/:handler` API endpoint provides HTTP PATCH access to update `:handler` definitions, specified by handler name.
+The `/tcpstreamhandlers/:tcpstreamhandler` API endpoint provides HTTP PATCH access to update `:tcpstreamhandler` definitions, specified by handler name.

 {{% notice note %}}
 **NOTE**: You cannot change a resource's `name` or `namespace` with a PATCH request.
-Use a [PUT request](#handlershandler-put) instead.<br><br>
+Use a [PUT request](#tcpstreamhandlerstcpstreamhandler-put) instead.<br><br>
 Also, you cannot add elements to an array with a PATCH request &mdash; you must replace the entire array.
 {{% /notice %}}

 ### Example

-In the following example, an HTTP PATCH request is submitted to the `/handlers/:handler` API endpoint to update the filters array for the `influx-db` handler, resulting in an HTTP `200 OK` response and the updated handler definition.
+In the following example, an HTTP PATCH request is submitted to the `/tcpstreamhandlers/:tcpstreamhandler` API endpoint to update the filters array for the `???` handler, resulting in an HTTP `200 OK` response and the updated handler definition.

 We support [JSON merge patches][4], so you must set the `Content-Type` header to `application/merge-patch+json` for PATCH requests.